SMU vs. Tulsa NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- SMU and its opponents have gone over the current 62-point total in six of 10 games this season.

-- Tulsa's games have gone over 62 points in three of 10 chances this season.
+- So far this season, 30% of Tulsa's games (3/10) have had more combined points than Saturday's total of 62.

-- The combined points per game average of the two teams, 64.5, is 2.5 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 64.5, is 2.5 points greater than Saturday's over/under.

 - The 55 combined points per game that these two squads have allowed this season are seven fewer than the 62 total in this contest.

-- The average total in Mustangs games this season is 66, four points more than Saturday's over/under of 62.
+- The average total in Mustangs games this season is 66, four points above Saturday's total of 62.

-- The 55.4 PPG average total in Golden Hurricane games this season is 6.6 points fewer than this game's over/under.
+- The 62 over/under in this game is 6.6 points above the 55.4 average total in Golden Hurricane games this season.

 SMU Stats and Trends

-- SMU has played 11 games, with five wins against the spread.
+- SMU has five wins against the spread in 11 games this season.

-- This season, the Mustangs have an ATS record of 4-2 in their six games as a favorite of 6.5 points or more.
+- The Mustangs are 4-2 ATS when favored by 6.5 points or more this season.

-- SMU's games this year have gone over the total in five out of 10 opportunities (50%).

-- When SMU records more than 27.1 points, it is 5-3 against the spread and 8-1 overall.
+- SMU is 5-3 against the spread and 8-1 overall in games when it scores more than 27.1 points.

-- The Mustangs have turned the ball over two more times (16 total) than the Golden Hurricane have forced a turnover (14) this season.
+- This year, the Mustangs have turned the ball over 16 times, two more than the Golden Hurricane's takeaways (14).

 - Find the latest spread and moneyline odds for SMU at SISportsbook.